 The White Museum

-Nowadays, more than ever, Capri Palace is growing and evolving according to the rhythm of its creator, its ideal charm and dimension.
-A dimension in which can be found from the entrance of Capri Palace - and then as you enter the rooms it becomes closer to art in the concept of the union between life and total artistic experience, like the Futurists, who had stayed in Anacapri.
+Nowadays, more than ever, the Capri Palace grows and evolves according to the rhythm of its creator.
+A dimension in which can be found from the entrance of the hotel to rooms, it becomes closer to art in the concept of the union between life and total artistic experience, like the Futurists, who had stayed in Anacapri.

 "When I began to imagine how to implement my concept of space to a stay that resembled an external beauty rather than a traditional holiday in Capri, the rest of the world still thinks that buildings are structures and hotel rooms are not a way of life.
-That is how the private swimming pools, two of which were then decorated by Giorgio Tonelli, an artist, but more importantly, a friend who shared the madness of an unusual adventure like Capri Palace.
-At first he didn’t even know what solution he would decide on in order to set the colours on the bottom of the pool to avoid that they would come off with water, but he accepted the challenge with enthusiasm and painted the little man with the bowler hat Magritte in the room dedicated to the Master of Surrealism.
+That is how the private swimming pools, two of which were decorated by Giorgio Tonelli, an artist, but more importantly a friend who shared the madness of an unusual adventure like Capri Palace.
+At first he didn’t even know how to set the colours on the bottom of the pool to avoid that they would come off with water.
+He merely accepted the challenge with enthusiasm and painted the "Man with the Bowler Hat" by Magritte in the suite dedicated to the Master of Surrealism.

 However, during this adventure I felt that something was missing.
 If philosophy was the first of my allies which helped me to reflect that in order to represent the reality of the world I wanted to portray, I needed to do it through art, my second partner.
 So it was then that I started in a very natural way and in total freedom to attend exhibitions in galleries in Milan, Paris, London or New York.
 My curiosity prompted me to see as much as I could learning and educating my eyes to contemporary art.
 So I could choose which of them with their artwork would become my new companions.